 The park was established in 1988 to preserve the Moconá waterfalls and conserve the representative Misiones forest ecosystem, the Selva Parananese (Paraná Jungle) or Upper Paraná Atlantic Forest.
 In 1993, Moconá Falls was declared a National Natural Monument.
 Moconá Provincial Park is located within the Yabotí Biosphere Reserve.

 Turvo State Park is a protected natural area in the northwest part of Rio Grande do Sul, Brazil.
 It has an area of 17,491 ha (43,222 acres).
 One of the first protected areas in the state, it was formed in 1947 as a state forest reserve.

 The park is located on the basaltic lava plateau of the Paraná River Basin.
 Altitudes range from 100 to 400 m (330 to 1,310 ft) above sea level.

 Turvo State Park is best known for the dramatic Yucumã Falls on the Uruguay River, the second-widest in the world by some measures.
 It also protects the state's last significant area of well-preserved Upper Paraná Atlantic Forest, with more than 700 plant species and several rare or endangered species.

-Almost 290 species of birds and more than 30 species of medium and large mammals can be found in the park.
+Almost 290 species of birds and more than 30 medium and large mammal species can be found in the park.
 Unfortunately, many species are rare, and some are regionally or globally threatened.